geekahedron/SteamGameAutoJoin/README.md

 New in version 3: Loop through multiple rooms at once (comma-separated list)!

+New in version 4: Loop through the rooms in your queue in separate threads instead of sequentially, for faster asynchronous searching.

 ## Usage
 Adds a text field and two buttons to the join game (lobby) page of the Steam minigame.
 Type the desired room number into the box and click "AutoJoin room."